goodmorningcoffee/BlueprintParser_OS/README.md

 ## Processing Pipeline (6-System Cascade)

-The processing pipeline transforms raw PDF pixels into structured, LLM-consumable intelligence through six interconnected systems.
-Each system adds signal while reducing noise, outputting confidence scores rather than binary decisions.
+The processing pipeline transforms PDFs into 'structured data' through six interconnected systems.
+Upstream system's outputs feed as inputs into downstream systems.
+The final processed outputs are machine readable, and context optimised for LLMs.

 ### System Overview